Fcruz10/Tetris-v1/README.md

 -  Commit changes: `git commit -m 'feat: My new feature'`;
 -  Make a push to your branch: `git push origin my-feature`.

-After merging your receipt request to done, you can delete a branch from yours.
+After your merging changes are accepted, you can delete your branch.

 <br />

 <a id="license"></a>
 ## :memo: License

 This project is under the MIT license.
-See the [LICENSE](https://github.com/Fcruz10/Ecoleta/blob/master/LICENSE) for details.
+See the [LICENSE](https://github.com/Fcruz10/Tetris-v1/blob/master/LICENSE) for details.

-Made by Francisco Cruz [Get in touch!](https://www.linkedin.com/in/francisco-cruz-074208140/)
+<p align="center"> Made by Francisco Cruz <a href="https://www.linkedin.com/in/francisco-cruz-074208140/"> Get in touch! </a> </p>